SIMONDSKNIGHT/simondsknight.github.io/_projects/ugdiss.md

 - Represented the **largest dataset ever used to test Whisper** (by speaker number and variety) at the time of dissertation.
 - Demonstrated systematic bias in Whisper’s performance based on speaker accent.
-- Built reproducible pipelines for evaluation and analysis.
+- Built reproducible pipelines for evaluation and analysis of ML projects.